 What Conditions Does Vitamin D Help?

 Since vitamin D acts more like a hormone in the body, a wide variety of disorders are affected by vitamin D levels.
 One of the most well-known roles of vitamin D is in skeletal system metabolism.
 In another area, vitamin D is being researched for its ability to aid in insulin resistance and type II diabetes mellitus.
-Additionally, vitamin D has been shown to protect against risks for cardiovascular disease, chronic kidney disease, and various autoimmune disorders like multiple sclerosis and type I diabetes.
+Additionally, vitamin D has been shown to protect against risks of cardiovascular disease, chronic kidney disease, and various autoimmune disorders like multiple sclerosis and type I diabetes.

 Vitamin D plays vital roles in gastrointestinal biology and pathophysiology, and as such, vitamin D administration is now being explored as a therapeutic intervention for different gut disorders.
 Research supports vitamin D supplementation for individuals at risk for, or with already active gastrointestinal cancers.
 Vitamin D may also be helpful in improving gut barrier function in those with Irritable Bowel Disease (IBD) or other inflammatory bowel disorders.
 Because of what we know about the Gut-Skin Axis, there may be implications for vitamin D’s mechanisms in the gut to aid in skin health.